 - TSM2016 Color Theory for Interiors

 - TSM2007 Materials and Methods

 - TSM2015 Interiors Lighting

 - INT1001 Interiors Studio 1

-- HTC2018 Case Studies in Interiors and Furniture

-- INT3101 Human & Social Factors in Interiors

 Landscapes and Ecological Systems Certificate

 Landscape architects draw from natural elements to form and design outdoor spaces.
 The Landscapes and Ecological Systems Certificate provides knowledge of plant systems and their ecological value; plant classification and identification; and ecological processes, patterns and practices.
 An advanced studio format offers the tools to successfully select plant species for specific uses, lessons on sustainable applications, and the ability for students to produce meaningful spatial design concepts.